Synthetic Decomposition for Counterfactual Predictions: Uniform Asymptotic Validity

 where $\lambda_{\min}(H_P)$ denotes the smallest eigenvalue of $H_P$. \end{assumption}

-Assumption \ref{assump: lamda min} requires that the matrix $H_P$ has eigenvalues bounded away from zero uniformly over $P \in \mathcal{P}$ and over $n \ge 1$.
-The assumption excludes a setting where $\mathbf{w}_P$ is weakly identified.
-Later we will discuss how this assumption can be relaxed.
+Assumption \ref{assump: lamda min} requires that the matrix $H_P$ has eigenvalues bounded away from zero uniformly over $P \in \mathcal{P}$.
+The assumption excludes a setting where $\boldsymbol{w}_P$ is weakly identified.
+Later in Section \ref{subsec: without identifiability}, we will discuss how this assumption can be relaxed.